 (5) to redirect a person's behavior when the behavior does not pose a serious threat to the person or others and the behavior is effectively redirected with less than 60 seconds of physical contact by staff.

 (c) Restraint may be used as an intervention procedure to:

 (1) allow a licensed health care professional to safely conduct a medical examination or to provide medical treatment ordered by a licensed health care professional;

 (2) assist in the safe evacuation or redirection of a person in the event of an emergency and the person is at imminent risk of harm; or

-(3) position a person with physical disabilities in a manner specified in the person's coordinated service and support plan addendum.
+(3) position a person with physical disabilities in a manner specified in the person's support plan addendum.